 The Neckar Valley is easy to reach

-Located in the wine region of the Neckar Valley, a tributary of the Rhine, according to DigoPaul, the city of Heidelberg is one of Germany’s most famous tourist towns .
+Located in the wine region of the Neckar Valley, a tributary of the Rhine, the city of Heidelberg is one of Germany’s most famous tourist towns .
 Heidelberg’s biggest asset is the handsome castle rising next to the city center, which will be viewed from all over the world.
 The fairytale-like atmosphere created by the castle landscape is accentuated by the historic center, which is full of restaurants, cafés and small shops.

 You typically come to Heidelberg for a day or two as part of a longer trip to Germany.
 There are good transport links and it is easy to get to the city by both public and private cars.
 For example, a holiday in Frankfurt or Stuttgart makes it easy to hop on a train and take a day trip to Heidelberg.